Copyright Infringement of Software

 Discipline ranges from a reprimand to dismissal from the university, depending on the severity of the violation.

-If illegal software is reported to a software publisher or piracy watchdog group--and this has happened--legal action could be brought against Cornell and the individuals involved.
-At minimum, the university would have to prove that it had resolved the problem, which typically requires an intensive software audit within a very short timeframe.
-Other sanctions could include substantial monetary damages, or exclusion from discount pricing and volume-licensing programs.
+If illegal software is reported to a software publisher or piracy watchdog group--and this has happened, legal action could be brought against Cornell and the individuals involved.
+At a minimum, the university would have to prove that it had resolved the problem, which typically requires an intensive software audit within a very short timeframe.
+Other sanctions could include substantial monetary damages or exclusion from discount pricing and volume licensing programs.

 If those extra copies are used on university-owned computers, the harm could be great.
 Software publishers take piracy very seriously, and they have been in touch with Cornell.
 The university and the individuals involved could be held liable for large monetary damages.
 Cornell could also lose its eligibility for discount pricing on software.

 In the larger picture, copying cheats the publisher and everyone who uses the software.
 It makes software more costly and denies the publisher the sales it needs (and earned) to improve software and finance new projects.
 In 1997, software piracy cost New York State more than $860 million in lost wages, tax revenue, and retail sales, according to a Microsoft study.